purhya/career/README.md

 It's a web tool that can manage phone resources.

-Although still available, some features had been broken due to lack of maintenance, and some ugly ads had been added.
+Although still available, some features broken due to lack of maintenance, and some ugly ads added.